123-nan/Drug_Recovery/README.md

 # Cure Street
 # Helping Others To Recover From Drugs

+## Project Description

+To control drug addiction we can develop recovery site for drug addiction.
+We can plan to execute this project idea by creating an website like Recovery Path, where users can create their profiles, access strategies to overcome their cravings and interact with other people facing similar issues.
+Daily interactions in the recovery community can provide life- saving support and even increase motivation, resulting in a faster recovery.

 ## Features
 ### 1. Patient Can Login and Register and Book slot to get appointment from Doctors